About this course

 A unique feature of this course is that at Level 1, students study Psychology and Criminology in equal measure.
 From there students have the opportunity to decide whether to continue the study of Psychology as a major or minor to Criminology (see course entry for Criminology with Psychology for full details).

-Levels 1 and 2 of the course cover the core BPS content areas in psychology.
+Years one and two of the course cover the core BPS content areas in psychology.
 These include social, developmental and cognitive psychology, individual differences, biological psychology, conceptual and historical issues, statistical analysis and research design (qualitative and quantitative).

-At Level 1 students are also introduced to Criminology covering methods and theoretical approaches along with the structures that constitute the UK criminal justice institution such as crown and magistrate courts, police services, prisons and young offenders' institutions.
-At
+In Year one students are also introduced to Criminology covering methods and theoretical approaches along with the structures that constitute the UK criminal justice institution such as crown and magistrate courts, police services, prisons and young offenders' institutions.

-At Level 3, students have the opportunity to select from a wide range of specialist topic modules in Psychology (60 credits) and Criminology (30 credits)that suits their interests while undertaking an independent research project of their choice supervised by a member of the academic staff.
+In Year 3, students have the opportunity to select from a wide range of specialist topic modules in Psychology (60 credits) and Criminology (30 credits) that suits their interests while undertaking an independent research project of their choice supervised by a member of the academic staff.

 The following modules are indicative of the course structure: